 Investments - Investments are reported at fair value, which generally represents reported market value as of the last business day of the year.
-The hedge fund and real estate investments are carried at fair value as estimated by each investment manager.
-Short-term investments are carried at cost which approximates fair value.
 Where less than an entire investment holding is sold, average value is used to determine realized gain or loss.